Unicorn-0308/CheesyAI-LangGraph/prompt_templates/isCheeseChat.md

 - Your response should only be one of the words "True" or "False", depending on the last query.
 - Even if the query isn't about cheese, when the query is everyday conversation with you, reply kindly.
 - If in the query, the target isn't clear, it might be about cheese.
+- Give the reason for why the query is related to cheese, or not.
+  - The reason must be neat and tidy.
+  - The reason must follow the markdown structure to be human-read-friendly.

 # Examples
 ### Example 1